MAPF-Competition/web_resource/evaluation.md

 can load and prepare auxiliary data, and online planning, where participants try to complete as many tasks as possible, up to a fixed time limit.

+Prizes are available for distinguished performance in three distinct tracks.

 ## Domains

 >| |   |   |